Lackawanna Six: Yaseinn Taher

 Yaseinn Taher grew up in the suburbs of Buffalo, New York.
 In 2002, he was arrested and charged under Title 18 of the US Code, together with the other members of the Lackawanna Six, based on the fact the group of friends had attended an Afghan training camp together a year earlier.

 The Taher household was not considered devoutly Muslim, although they forbade their children to date, they also exchanged gifts for Christmas and weren't "regulars" at mosque worship services.
 Taher was captain of the Lackawanna Steelers soccer team, and dated the cheerleader Nicole Frick, whose Catholic parents approved of him since he seemed "more white" than most Muslim-Americans living in the area.

 In 1998, when Nicole informed him she was pregnant, the 18-year-old Taher arranged a hasty Islamic wedding in his parents' living room.
 Since Catholicism and Islam both allowed the marriage, on the basis that any children born to the union must be raised in their faith, Nicole and Taher argued over whether to raise "Noah" in the Catholic or Muslim faith.
 Taher subsequently became more religious, and began attending communal prayers every day, and discouraged provocative clothing and television.
 Nicole ostensibly converted to Islam after the birth of Noah, but still fought with Taher for increasing secularism.

-Like his friends, Taher began attending regular get-togethers at the Wilkes Barre apartment of Kamal Derwish, who had also grown up in the area, but had traveled overseas and spoke of fighting with the insurgency in Palestine and encouraged the friends to consider a Muslim's duty to defend the weak and innocent.
+Like his friends, Taher began attending regular get-togethers at the Wilkesbarre St apartment of Kamal Derwish, who had also grown up in the area, but had traveled overseas and spoke of fighting with the insurgency in Palestine and encouraged the friends to consider a Muslim's duty to defend the weak and innocent.
 At one point, he disagreed with Derwish, noting that although jihad may be the correct path in Muslim nations attacked by outsiders, he could not support something like the USS Cole bombing which took place in Yemen, a country that had not been invaded.